(Spoiler: more isn’t always better… unless it’s the right kind)

 When digestion is sluggish or bloating creeps in, many people double down on fibre.
 More veggies, more seeds, more bran… surely that will sort things out, right?

 Not necessarily.
 A sudden fibre overload can actually make things worse.
 When your gut isn’t used to handling high amounts, it can struggle to break it all down, leading to extra gas, cramping, and bloating.
-For sensitive guts or those with IBS, this “more is better” approach can backfire quickly.
+For sensitive guts, this “more is better” approach can backfire quickly.

 ✅ Fix it: Instead of loading up all at once, focus on consistent, gentle increases.
 Think of fibre like exercise for your gut.
 Build up gradually so your system adapts.
 And if you’re supplementing, choose a type that’s well tolerated and doesn’t ferment heavily (hello, Sterculia 👋).